mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 # Run 100 trials, and optionally save results to the indicated directories
 si = run(sd, m, 100; trials_output_filename = "/tmp/trialdata.csv", results_output_dir="/tmp/tutorial4")

-# Explore the results saved in-memory by indexing into the returned SimulationInstance.
+# Explore the results saved in-memory by usign getdataframe into the returned SimulationInstance.
 # Values are save from each trial for each variable or parameter specified by the call to "save()" at the end of the @defsim block.
-K_results = si[:grosseconomy, :K]
+K_results = getdataframe(si, :grosseconomy, :K)
-E_results = si[:emissions, :E]
+E_results = getdataframe(si, :emissions, :E)

 # output